 By region and sector – MBDOE

-- Global liquids demand growth is concentrated in developing nations, with Asia Pacific accounting for about 65 percent of global growth by 2040
+- Global liquids demand growth is concentrated in developing nations, with Asia Pacific accounting for about 60% of global growth by 2050.

-- Efficiency gains and fuel switching in Europe reduce liquids demand by about 20 percent from 2017 to 2040, led by a reduction of about 55 percent in light-duty vehicle liquids demand
+- Efficiency gains and fuel switching in Europe reduce liquids demand by 35% from 2019 to 2050, led by a reduction of 75% in light-duty vehicle liquids demand.

 Liquids supply highlights the need for investment